LawrenceJuice/Visual-Question-Answering/README.md

 Additionally, code from randaugment.py, originally from the BLIP project, was used to enhance the model's performance.

-This repository was developed as the final project for the "深層学習/DL基礎 2024" (Deep Learning Basics 2024) course at the University of Tokyo.
+This repository was developed as the final project for the "深層学習/DL基礎 2024" (Deep Learning Basics 2024) course at The University of Tokyo.